|Weeds Controlled*||Ragwort, Docks, Creeping Thistle, Spear Thistle, Nettle (inc. Stinging Nettle) Buttercup, Plantain, Bindweed, Dandelion & more|

 - It is recommended to improve your weed control hit rate to use Headland Polo in conjunction with an adjuvant such Solar Plus 1 L or Validate 1 L (also avail. on request in a 5 L).
 Validate is a sticker and helps the Polo to penetrate into tougher weeds such as Ragwort.
 Solar Plus offers a wetting, spreading and water conditioning effect that maximises the spray effectiveness and improves results in tight weather windows.

 Thrust 5 L can be used as an alternative to Polo if applying via a knapsack only.
-The two actives MCPA and 24-D found in Headland Polo are also available in Depitox 5 L (2,4-D) and Headland Spear 10 L (mcpa)
+The two actives MCPA and 24-D found in Headland Polo are also available in Depitox 5 L (2,4-D) and Agritox 10 L (mcpa)

 - Required Safety Equipment (PPE) - Gloves, Face Shield & Coveralls - See our safety clothing bundle for a discounted price